davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

    2. Click on the Connection String option on the left navigation
    3. The username and password for you Cosmos DB instance can be copied from here.

-3. Go back to the Azure shell where you have the SSH connection to your Linux VM
+3. Go back to the Azure shell

 4. Create the following environment variables in that shell